 Academics + Inquiry & Innovation Program

-“Schooling isn’t worth anything unless it creates for people the capacity to believe that they can change the world.
-If our kids don’t believe they can change the world then I think we ought to say that our education has not been strong enough.”
-Jean Piaget
+“Schooling isn’t worth anything unless it creates for people the capacity to believe that they can change the world. ” – Jean Piaget

-The Inquiry & Innovation (I2) program is a rigorous, four-year academic and enrichment program designed to target the unique passions and interests of its students through a lens of science, technology, engineering, mathematics and design.
-Upon conclusion of the program, students will have worked individually, collaboratively, and with myriad mentors to create a final Kickstarter Project with one goal in mind: change the world!
+The Inquiry & Innovation (I2) program is a rigorous four-year program designed to target the unique passions and interests of its students through a lens of science, technology, engineering, mathematics, design and service.
+Coupling high academic expectations with a focus on passion driven design, the I2 program challenges its scholars to be agents of change in our world.

 I2 Scholar Characteristics & Expectations

-- Achieve at least a 3.5 cummualtive GPA every semester with at least a grade of B for each semester in Math and Science courses.
+- Achieve at least a 3.5 cumulative GPA and a B average or higher Math and Science courses.

-- Maintain the highest standards of behavior as prescribed by the school and affirmed by the dean of students.
+- Maintain the highest standards of behavior as prescribed by the school.

-- Be models of curiosity and innovation for the entire SHC community.
+- Be models of curiosity, innovation and service for the entire SHC community.

 I2 Program Components